Let me get the key point out of the way without sounding like an obnoxious third person internet-robot:

 As for some random trivia…

 I grew up in the harsh Arctic temperatures of the Finnish Lapland.
-This (partly) explains my deep affection for black coffee and heavy music.
+This (partly) explains my deep affection for black coffee and Machine Head.
 I’ve called Sydney, Australia home since 2007.
 And for those of you not quite fluent in the pronunciation of Finnish names, it’s Yoo-nas.
 Rad, right?